KDGO

 KDGO (1240 AM) is a radio station broadcasting a News Talk Information format.
 Licensed to Durango, Colorado, United States, the station serves the Four Corners area.
-The station is currently owned by Winton Road Broadcasting Co., LLC and features programming from ABC Radio and Premiere Radio Networks.
+It is currently owned by Hutton Broadcasting, LLC and features programming from Fox News Radio, Premiere Networks, and Westwood One.

 FM translator

-KDGO also relays its signal to an FM translator broadcasting on 98.3 mHz.
+KDGO also relays its signal to an FM translator broadcasting on 98.3 MHz.